shashwat91/TestVLC/Logs_encoding2/Readme.md

-# Images using new encoding scheme (OOK with silent zone)
+# Images using new encoding scheme (PWM with silent zone)

 - Image1 -> 1 11000110 0
 - Image2 -> 1 01010101 1